department-of-veterans-affairs/va.gov-team/products/health-care/checkin/research/veteran-facing/pre-check-in-discovery/research-plan.md

 ### Research questions:
 - Do Veterans find value in being able to complete these tasks a few days prior to their appointment?
-- What tasks do Veterans find value in?
+- What tasks do Veterans find value in reviewing and updating?
 - How do Veterans want to be notified that they have these tasks to complete?
 - Are Veterans able to complete all of the pre-check-in tasks?